alfonsof/terraform-aws-examples/code/09-module-example/modules/services/webserver-cluster/README.md

 This folder contains a Web Server Cluster module example of a Terraform file [Terraform](https://www.terraform.io/).

-This Terraform file define a cluster of web servers module in Amazon Web Services (AWS) using EC2 and Auto Scaling, and a load balancer using ELB.
+This Terraform file define a cluster of web servers module in AWS (Amazon Web Services) using EC2 and Auto Scaling, and a load balancer using ELB.

 The cluster of web servers returns "Hello, World" for the URL `/`.
 The load balancer listens on port 80.